Aarhus University, School of Business and Social Sciences: Master's degree programmes in other programmes

-MBA programme
+MBA programmes

 School of Business and Social Sciences also teaches a one-year full-time MBA (Master in Business Administration) which integrates both sustainability and personal development into all courses.
 25 applicants are admitted to the MBA programme every year.

-Executive MBA programme

 The school also offers a two-year Executive MBA in Change Management and Leadership aimed at experienced managers.
 During the programme, managers will go on study trips to Stanford University and a university in Asia.

 PhD programmes

 Graduate School of Business and Social Sciences offers the following seven PhD programmes: